LelsersLasers/Applied-Comp-Sci/README.md

 # Applied-Comp-Sci

-Personal work for Applied-Comp-Sci (and some other personal projects)
+Personal work for Applied-Comp-Sci (and some other small personal projects)

 Note: "LelsersLasers" is my personal github account, and this is my school account